 Why Does Tech Need More Diversity?

 In the world of tech, it’s well-known that workplaces tend to be mostly made up of very specific types of people.
 It makes sense to be discerning when it comes to skill.
 But it’s beneficial for companies to be open when it comes to race, gender, and other metrics.
-Like any other sector, technology can benefit from more women, people of color, trans and queer people, and diversity in general.
+Like any other sector, technology can benefit from more women, people of color, people with disabilities, trans and queer people, and diversity in general.

 Some people think that ethics are the main positive aspect of diversity at work.
 We believe that this alone is reason enough to strive for it.
 But if you’re looking for additional reasons to make these changes, know that diversity in business also strengthens your company in many other ways.
 It’s truly a win-win for workers and employers in tech.